bogirajusambangi/M2-EmbSys/Project/1_Requirements/README.md

     - The buzzer is used to go get a beep sound when it is powered up.
 ## Temperature sensor
     - The sensor is used to measure the temperature and it sends analog data to ADC.
+## Actuator
+    - Here the actuator used like a switch to turn on particular component.